defeo/aws/_tutorials/websockets.md

 use the native [`WebSocket` API](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API/Writing_WebSocket_client_applications).
 These two have a very similar interface.

 Let's start from the server.
-To load and configure the `ws` module, modify your application like thus:
+First, don't forget to add add the `ws` module to your `package.json` file (it is not installed by default).
+Just use the normal "Add Package" button in Glitch that is displayed at the top of the `package.json` file.
+Then, to load and configure the `ws` module, modify your application thusly:

 ```js
 var http = require('http');